 On the expiry date of a vested PSU, the Company is obligated to pay to the participant cash in an amount equal to the Market Price of a common share at such expiry date multiplied by the Performance Modifier.
-"Performance Modifier" for the relevant performance period (typically a 35 month measurement period commencing at the beginning of the year in which the grant date occurs - for example January 1, 2025 - November 30, 2027) is based on the Total Shareholder Return of the Company relative to the PSU Peer Group.
-The Performance Modifier is as set out below depending on whether the Company's Total Shareholder Return, falls in the first, second, third or fourth quartile, relative to the PSU Peer Group.
+"Performance Modifier" for the relevant performance period (typically a 35 month measurement period commencing at the beginning of the year in which the grant date occurs - for example January 1, 2025 - November 30, 2027) is based on the TSR of the Company relative to the PSU Comparator Group.
+The Performance Modifier is as set out below depending on whether the Company's TSR, falls in the first, second, third or fourth quartile, relative to the PSU Comparator Group.

-Total Shareholder Return of the Company vs. Total Shareholder Return of Peer Group (Quartile Rank) Performance Modifier
+TSR of the Company vs TSR of Peer Group (Quartile Rank) Performance Modifier

-First (1st) 200%
+First 200%

-Second (2 nd ) 100%
+Second 100%

-Third (3 rd ) 100%
+Third 100%

-Fourth (4 th ) 0%
+Fourth 0%

-"Total Shareholder Return" of any company for any performance period is measured as: (a) the average closing price of a common share of such company for the 20 trading days preceding the last day of the performance period; plus (b) the total value of dividends paid by such company, with such dividends reinvested on the applicable payment date, during the performance period; dividend by (c) the average closing price of a common share of such company for the 20 trading days preceding the first day of the performance period.
+TSR of any company for any performance period is measured as: (a) the average closing price of a common share of such company for the 20 trading days preceding the last day of the performance period; plus (b) the total value of dividends paid by such company, with such dividends reinvested on the applicable payment date, during the performance period; dividend by (c) the average closing price of a common share of such company for the 20 trading days preceding the first day of the performance period.

-In the event the Company's Total Shareholder Return falls:
+In the event the Company's TSR falls: